Generosity: Making Tax-Efficient Gifts to Individuals

 Gift Tax

-The gift tax is paid by the donor.
-Everyone receives a lifetime exemption, currently $11.7 million, and an annual exemption of $15,000 per year per person.
-If the value of the gifts you give exceeds $15,000 per year per person, then you will need to file a gift tax return and use part of your lifetime gift exemption to avoid paying gift tax.
+Gift taxes are paid by the donor, the individual making the gift.
+Everyone receives a lifetime exemption, currently $13.61 million, and an annual exemption, currently $18,000 per year per person.
+If the value of the gifts you give exceeds $18,000 per year per person, then you will need to file a gift tax return and use part of your lifetime gift exemption to avoid paying gift tax.

-In addition to gifts under $15,000, you can pay an unlimited amount for a person’s medical care or education, with no gift or generation-skipping tax consequences, if you pay the facility directly.
-For example, you can pay your grandchildren’s college bills directly, and there is no gift tax return required or tax due.
-Here are two other examples: you can directly pay your parents’ medical bills or your adult relative’s health insurance, again avoiding a gift tax return or having any tax due.
+In addition to gifts under $18,000, you can pay an unlimited amount for a person’s medical care or education, with no gift tax consequences, if you pay the facility directly.
+For example, you can pay your grandchildren’s college bills directly to the school they attend with no gift tax return required or tax due.
+Likewise, you may directly pay a healthcare provider for your parents’ medical care or an insurance carrier for your adult relative’s health insurance, again with no gift tax return required or any tax due.

 The generation-skipping tax applies to gifts to anyone more than 37.5 years younger than the donor.